Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points

 The concept of conflict-free colorings can be generalized and extended in several ways, giving rise to a host of challenging problems.
-Below we mention some of them; a more extensive overview is given by Smorodinsky~\cite{Smorodinsky2013}.
+Below we mention some of them, focussing on the papers most directly related to our work.
+A more extensive overview is given by Smorodinsky~\cite{Smorodinsky2013}.
 One obvious generalization is to work with types of regions other than disks.
 For instance, Even~\etal~\cite{even-cf-03} showed how to find a coloring with $O(\log n)$ colors for a set of translations of any single centrally symmetric polygon.
 Har-Peled and Smorodinsky~\cite{harpeled-cf-05} extended this result to regions with near-linear union complexity.
-One can also consider the inverse setting, where one wants to color a given set~$P$ of $n$ points in the plane, such that any disk---or rectangle, or other range from a given family---contains at least one point with a unique color (if it contains any point at all).
+One can also consider the dual setting, where one wants to color a given set~$P$ of $n$ points in the plane, such that any disk---or rectangle, or other range from a given family---contains at least one point with a unique color (if it contains any point at all).
 This too was studied by Even~\etal~\cite{even-cf-03} and they show that this can be done with $O(\log n)$ colors when the ranges are disks or scaled translations of a single centrally symmetric convex polygon.